 You have to determine which ad delivery delivers more visitors to your site before you choose the kind of delivery you want your campaign to have.
 But if your campaign is already quite profitable, you can try accelerating your ad delivery and just put more budget to your campaign so that more targeted audiences will be able to see your ads all throughout the day.

 - Consider Breaking Larger Budgets into Multiple Campaigns

 You might want to break up a campaign that has a large chunk of budget so that you can control your campaign more granularly.
 By doing so, you will be able to control your campaigns and make necessary adjustment to make your campaigns reap more agreeable results.

 - Leverage Impression Share Data to Identify Opportunities

 Determine the impression data of your campaigns and make sure that you know which campaigns are losing impressions due to improper allocation of budget.
 By determining which campaigns can perform quite well but cannot give satisfactory results, you can push your budget on such campaigns and make your campaign better.

-Even though you are having a successful campaign on Google Adwords, you might still want to take a look at some of other networks that offer PPC so that you can determine which suit your needs and budget.
-It is not necessary to shift to other networks if you know you are reaping great results from Adwords.
+Even though you are having a successful campaign on Google Ads, you might still want to take a look at some of other networks that offer PPC so that you can determine which suit your needs and budget.
+It is not necessary to shift to other networks if you know you are reaping great results from Google Ads.
 But if you think that you can make things better and you can get more satisfactory results on other networks, don’t be afraid to try them.

 Just remember to allocate only a little budget on your chosen PPC network at first just to test the waters.
 Only after you have established the profitability of the campaign you can set a bigger budget and allot more time to your new PPC campaign.
 This will make you avoid plunging into campaigns that will only make you lose money and make your campaign unsteady.